Fiat Panda: Chinese copy lawsuit

 In December 2006, Fiat considered taking legal action against Chinese automaker Great Wall Motor for the company's Peri, which is a copy of the Panda's design.

 In July 2008, Fiat successfully sued Great Wall and had the Peri banned from importation into Europe.
-In addition, the court order ruled for Great Wall to pay Fiat a 15,000 euro fine for the first Peri imported, and an additional 50,000 euros for every subsequent car that was imported.
+In addition, the court order ruled for Great Wall to pay Fiat a €15,000 fine for the first Peri imported, and an additional €50,000 for every subsequent car that was imported.

 In October 2009, Great Wall Motor sued Fiat, accusing the latter of espionage.
 In the lawsuit, Great Wall claims that "Fiat once instigated espionage to prowl into its research center and take photos of Peri small car that was still under developed."